 Keep track of where you’ve been and who you've seen

 At Alert Level 1, there is still a risk of COVID-19 returning to the community.
 We encourage you to continue tracking where you’ve been and who you’ve seen to help with contact tracing, if required.

 You can use the NZ COVID Tracer app on public transport, in workplaces and when visiting businesses and shops.
-You can also add manual entries for places you've been that do not have a QR code poster.
+You can also add manual entries for places that do not have a QR code poster.

-NZ COVID Tracer app(external link)
+How to use the NZ COVID Tracer app(external link)

 Alternatively, you can keep your own diary with details of places you’ve visited, the time you were there and who you were with.